mRcSchwering/magic-soup/README.md

 ```

 This simulation relies on [PyTorch](https://pytorch.org/).
-To increase performance you can move calculations to a GPU.
+You can move almost all calculations to a GPU.
+This increases performance a lot and is recommended.
-In this case you should setup PyTorch first before installing MagicSoup.
+In this case first setup PyTorch with CUDA as described in [Get Started (pytorch.org)](https://pytorch.org/get-started/locally/),
-To setup pytorch correctly for your GPU see [Get Started (pytorch.org)](https://pytorch.org/get-started/locally/).
+then install MagicSoup afterwards.

 ### Example

-The basic building blocks of what a cell can do are defined by the world's chemistry.
+The basic building blocks of what a cell can do are defined by the world's [chemistry](https://magic-soup.readthedocs.io/en/latest/reference/#magicsoup.containers.Chemistry).
-There are molecules and reactions that can convert these molecules.
+There are [molecules](https://magic-soup.readthedocs.io/en/latest/reference/#magicsoup.containers.Molecule) and reactions that can convert these molecules.
-Cells can develop proteins with domains that can transport these molecules,
-catalyze the reactions, and be regulated by molecules.
+Cells can develop proteins with domains that can catalyze reactions, transport molecules and be regulated by them.
-Any reaction or transport happens only if energetically favourable.
+Reactions and transports always progress into the energetically favourable direction.
-Below, I am defining the reaction $CO2 + NADPH \rightleftharpoons formiat + NADP$.
+Below, I am defining a chemistry with reaction $\text{CO2} + \text{NADPH} \rightleftharpoons \text{formiat} + \text{NADP} | -90 \text{kJ}$.
-Each molecule species is defined with a energy.

 ```python
 import torch